patukuri-yaswanth/MUSIC_STORE_ANALYSIS/README.md

 	from track)
 order by milliseconds Desc;

-9Q- Find how much amount spent by each customer on artists? write a query to return customer name,
+__9Q- Find how much amount spent by each customer on artists? write a query to return customer name,
-    artist name and total spent
+    artist name and total spent?__

 with best_selling_artist As(
 	select artist.artist_id as artist_id,artist.name as artist_name,sum(invoice_line.unit_price+invoice_line.quantity) as rowno